-1. page and pageSize
+- Page and pageSize

+- Limit and offset

-Limit and offset can easily be converted to page and page size (pageSize = limit; page = offset/limit).
-However, cursor based pagination can not be so easily converted.
-Cursor pagination is where you call
+pageSize commands and therefore, can easily be converted to page and page size (pageSize = limit; page = offset/limit).

 GET /accounts and it returns a

 nextPageToken.
 This token is used on the next request to get the next page.
 It is not so easy to convert cursor based pagination to page and pageSize method of pagination.